tzesam/gettingandcleaningdata/README.md

 ###Part 5

-Since each of the 30 individuals have 6 activities tested, the final tidy dataset should have 180 rows Using data.table package introduced in the R Programming course and the lapply() function, obtaining both the mean and SD for each activity and subject.
+Since each of the 30 individuals have 6 activities tested, the final tidy dataset should have 180 rows.
+Using data.table package introduced in the R Programming course and the lapply() function, obtaining both the mean and SD for each activity and subject.